evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 Note the we got rid of the masses on the left-hand sides by dividing both sides by them.
 The equations look intimidating.
 However, these are not meant to be used by humans.
 It is much easier to write those equations in code, since they contain a lot of repetitions.
 But before we do this, we need to convert the equation into a computer readable form.

-## Converting the equation to first order
+## Converting the equations to first order

 Equation 5 is a system of six second order differential equations.
 In order to be solved numerically, we need to convert the equations into twelve first order ones.
 This reduction of order is done by first introducing twelve new variables `u`: